1993 San Diego Chargers season: Week 10: at Minnesota Vikings

-Week 11
+Week 11: vs. Chicago Bears

 John Carney's late miss saw the Chargers drop a close game.
 San Diego sent their field goal unit onto the field at the end of their first three drives.
 The first two times, Carney attempted kicks - one successful, one blocked.
-The third time, holder John Kidd swept around left end for a touchdown and a 10-0 lead.
-Chicago then took charge, three field goals and a Jim Harbaugh touchdown pass putting them up 16-10 late in the 3rd quarter.
+The third time, holder John Kidd swept around left end for a touchdown and a 10–0 lead.
+Chicago then took charge, three field goals and a Jim Harbaugh touchdown pass putting them up 16–10 late in the 3rd quarter.
 The Chargers converted three 3rd downs and a 4th down on their next drive, but were eventually forced to settle for a field goal.

-Plummer then intercepted Harbaugh in Charger territory, and Friesz led a 46 yard drive.
+Plummer then intercepted Harbaugh in Charger territory, and Friesz led a 46-yard drive.
 However, Carney's kick missed badly to the left with 1:11 to play, and Chicago ran the clock out.

-Week 12
+Week 12: vs. Los Angeles Raiders

 Los Angeles dominated several key statistics, even if the final score was close.
 The Raiders had more yards (428 to 154) plays (81 to 42) and time of possession (41:48 to 18:12).
 The tone was set by the opening drive of the game, as LA went 86 yards in 19 plays, taking 11:22 before stalling at the goal line and kicking a field goal.
 They had to settle for 3 points on three further red zone visits - a pair of turnovers also kept the score down.

 For the Chargers, John Friesz struggled during his rare visits to the field, going 3 of 8 for 38 yards, and getting sacked twice.
-Stan Humphries came in at halftime, but saw a 44 yard completion to Shawn Jefferson wiped out by an offensive pass interference penalty, and couldn't breech the Raider red zone until late on in the game.
+Stan Humphries came in at halftime, but saw a 44-yard completion to Shawn Jefferson wiped out by an offensive pass interference penalty, and couldn't breech the Raider red zone until late on in the game.
 After the fourth Raider field goal, Humphries threw six straight completions for 73 yards, the final nine coming on a touchdown to Nate Lewis.
 However, there was only 1:53 to play - the Raiders recovered an onside kick and only 14 seconds remained when San Diego got the ball back, whereupon Humphries was intercepted.

-Week 13
+Week 13: at Indianapolis Colts

 The Charger defense had three takeaways while imposing a Monday Night shutout.
 Indianapolis drove to a first down at the Charger 26 on the game's first possession, but Stanley Richard intercepted an underthrown HB option pass, and there were few threats thereafter.

 Stan Humphries had a successful return to the starting lineup, going 16 of 25 for 216 yards, and 2nd quarter touchdowns to Jefferson and Lewis.
 In the second half, Chris Mims and Junior Seau recovered a pair of fumbles, which San Diego turned into rushing touchdowns by Butts and Eric Bieniemy.
 In total, the Chargers rolled up 247 yards on the ground.

 It was the second consecutive season in which San Diego shut out the Colts.